Why everything is earned, not given

 Valuable things must be earned because they are not just handed out

 Let’s take trust as an example.
-Trust is earned, not given, since it is such an invaluable and important trait for healthy, well functioning relationships.
+Trust is earned, not given since it is such an invaluable and important trait for healthy, well-functioning relationships.
 If it was just handed out carelessly, then it would lose its worth, and others would start to misuse it.

 But there’s a hopeful message hidden in this seemingly depressing and negative fact as well.
-Even a tiny speck can cast a great shadow and achieve great things if they’re willing to work hard, intelligently, and willing to stick to their guns.
+Even a speck can cast a great shadow and achieve great things if they’re willing to work hard, intelligently, and willing to stick to their guns.

 Valuable things require hard work